-Hey, I’m Adrika, a third-year undergrad at IISER Kolkata.
+Hey, I’m Adrika, a fourth-year undergrad at IISER Kolkata.
 I am majoring in Biology and minoring in Physics.
 I like behavioral neurobiology, modelling different systems, and studying how behavior changes with context to learning and social interaction.
 Currently, I work with Drosophila melanogaster in Dr. Mohit Prasad’s Lab, and my project deals with post mating responses in mated females.
 I have also developed a simulation modelling border cell migration (I hope to write more about my projects some day), and am currently working on a theoretical ecology project as well.

 I have also recently started dabbling in Philosphy as well, though I do not know enough to comment about it.
 I enjoy discussing philosophy with some friends I have come across.